Line 20 (São Paulo Metro)

 Line 20 (Pink) (Linha 20–Rosa) is a planned line of São Paulo Metro.

-At 31 km in length, the line will serve as the first line of the future Subway Ring (Metroanel), which will include Line 5-Lilac (Moema ↔ Chácara Klabin stretch), the extension of Line 2-Green to station Dutra, and future Line 23-Magenta (Lapa ↔ Dutra).
+At 31 km in length, the line will serve as the first line of the future Subway Ring (Metroanel), which will include Line 5-Lilac (Moema ↔ Chácara Klabin stretch), the extension of Line 2-Green to station Dutra, and future Line 23-Lime (Cohab Raposo ↔ Tatuapé).